 Amy Winehouse set up her own record label in 2009 and helped to launch the careers of many young artists.
 Most notably her god daughter Dionne Bromfield who to date has produced two albums with a third one planned.
 She also supported her backing singer Zalon as well as other singers such as Liam Bailey and Neon Hitch.
 Though Neon Hitch is not signed to her label, she has nevertheless credited Amy with helping her in the early years of her career.

 4/ She broke America

 When Amy Winehouse first conquered the American charts, there were actually very few British artists around who were popular on an international level.
 In fact just a few years earlier there had been the fewest amount of British artists on the Billboard charts since before the Beatles emerged!
 That’s not to say there where none when Amy Winehouse first conquered America.
 There was Coldplay, James Blunt, Dido and Joss Stone, but none of these artists really lead to a movement.
 They were one offs and it was still overall a very difficult time for a British artist to make it stateside.

 However Winehouse managed to have record breaking success in America.
 Her album Back to Black marked at that point the highest ever debut from a British female solo artist on the American charts.

 It also won five Grammy awards, which at that point was more than any other British artist had won in a single night.
-Of course nowadays thanks to the success of Amy Winehouse, the door is open for British artists in America, but its worth remembering that back when Amy Winehouse started, it was probably the most difficult time to make it over there since the early 1960’s!
+Thanks to the success of Amy Winehouse, the door is open for British artists in America, but its worth remembering that back when Amy Winehouse started it was probably the most difficult time to make it over there since the early 1960’s!

 3/ She was honest